 If you are dealing with any dental issue, you should call the dentist near you in Fairfield, CT.
 However, how will you react if the dental issue hits you in the evening, holiday, or weekend?
 You find it stressful to deal with the dental problem affecting you.
 If you have a genuine dental emergency, you can seek emergency dental care from a nearby office.

 Every dental problem is not an emergency, and many can wait until you see your regular dentist for treatment.
-To help determine whether you can wait for the treatment necessary from your regular dentist or must seek prompt treatment from the emergency dental clinic near you, it helps if you ask yourself the following questions:
+To help determine whether you can wait for the treatment necessary from your regular dentist or must seek prompt treatment from the emergency dental office near you, it helps if you ask yourself the following questions:

 Generally, any circumstance requiring prompt therapy to stop bleeding, relieve intense pain, and save a tooth is considered a dental emergency.
 The consideration also applies to infections that can assume life-threatening proportions.